TSRohit99/Sylheti_Bloggers/README.md

 Create tables according to this database diagram

 ![Database Diagram](https://i.postimg.cc/zDHX6TLj/diagram-export-6-19-2024-1-44-54-AM.png)

+dislikedBy is a optional table, if you want to enable the dislike feature (commented in the code base) you can connect and use this table.

 ## Note :
 You need to change the apiPrefix from the components to localhost to use the project in your machine and prefer the Gcloud to use the backend altough I kept the multerStorage in my backend, you can use it as well to save files in your own server.